shsobieski/Housing-Valuation-Tool/README.md

 ![](figures/Model1Resids.png)

-Based on the KDE plot of residuals, it is clear that the model could be more generalizable, especially for high value homes.
+Based on the plot of residuals, it is clear that the model could be more generalizable, especially for high value homes.

 # Train the Model
 In order to train the model I used the following steps: